Monitoring | Fluid Attacks Help

 By configuring your accounts with both EKS Audit Log Monitoring and EKS Runtime Monitoring, you can achieve comprehensive EKS Protection.
 This setup enables monitoring at the cluster control plane level and extends down to the individual pod or container operating system level, providing optimal security coverage for your EKS environment.

-Fluid Attacks uses GuardDuty for EKS protection
+Fluid Attacks use of EKS protection

 Malware Protection